 The traveling salesman problem (TSP) is one of the most studied problems in combinatorial optimization.
 Given an undirected complete graph with weights on the edges, the problem consists of finding a Hamiltonian cycle (also called tour) of maximum or minimum total weight, defined as the sum of its edges' weight.
-In this paper we mainly study the approximation of the biobjective maximization version, Biobjective Max TSP.
+In this paper we study the approximation of the biobjective maximization version, Biobjective Max TSP.
 In this case every edge has two weights and the total weight of a tour is a couple defined as the componentwise sum of its edges' weights.
 We are interested in the existence and the computation in polynomial time of a single tour with simultaneous performance guarantees on the two objectives.
 Our work falls into a recent stream of research on the approximability of multiobjective optimization problems [21, 20, 18, 10, 5, 11, 3, 1, 6] where multiobjective TSP takes a prominent place [2, 4, 16, 7, 13, 14].

 In many real optimization problems not only one objective function is considered but several ones (see [9] about multiobjective combinatorial optimization).
 This is also the case for TSP where we might want to minimize the travel time, the cost or to maximize the profit, the number of viewpoints along the way etc. This gives rise to Multiobjective TSP.
 Unfortunately it is unlikely that optimality is met simultaneously by a single feasible solution on all objectives.
-However there always exists a set of efficient (also called Pareto optimal)
+However there always exists a set of efficient (also called Pareto optimal) solutions for which any improvement on an objective induces a deterioration of (at least) another one.

-^{}This research has been supported by the project ANR-09-BLAN-0361 GUaranteed Efficiency for PAReto optimal solutions Determination (GUEPARD)
+^{} This research has been supported by the project ANR-09-BLAN-0361 GUaranteed Efficiency for PAReto optimal solutions Determination (GUEPARD)